1892-93 Founder member of Shropshire League

 2013-14 Conference North Champions

-AFC Telford Uniteds best performance in the competition to date came in the 2008/09 season when Rob Smiths side defeated Gainsborough Trinity, Boston United, Hayes & Yeading United, Kettering Town and Southport before a 4-1 aggregate defeat by York City in the semi-final.
+AFC Telford United’s best performances in the competition to date came in reaching the semi final stage in the 2008/09 and 2018/19 seasons.
+In 2008/09, Rob Smith’s side defeated Gainsborough Trinity, Boston United, Hayes & Yeading United, Kettering Town and Southport before a 4-1 aggregate defeat by York City.
+In 2018/19, Gavin Cowan’s side defeated Darlington, Farsley Celtic, Hartlepool United, Spennymoor Town and Solihull Moors before a 3-1 aggregate defeat by Leyton Orient.

 1970 Telford 0-2 Macclesfield Town